Carbon Monoxide Alarm Information

 - Signal for help!
 Wave a flashlight or clothing item/cloth at the window to let the fire department know where you are located.

-Fire Extinguisher Training Quiz (coming soon)
+- Fire Extinguisher Training Quiz and Answer Key

 To operate a fire extinguisher, remember the acronym P.A.S.S.: